uclcrypto/spook-masked-hardware/README.md

 **Raw data**

 This is the basic command type, representing the raw data sent to the core.
-In that case, the 32bits are useful bits of the data, the latter being encoded as a sequence of 32bits words.
+In that case, the 32 bits are useful bits of the data, the latter being encoded as a sequence of 32-bit words.

 ### Commands Flows